tj-actions/changed-files/README.md

 ## Features
-- List all files that have changed
+- List all files that have changed.
-  - Between the current pull request branch and the default branch
+  - Between the current pull request branch and the default branch.
   - Between the last commit and the current pushed change.
 - Restrict change detection to a subset of files.
   - Report on files that have at least one change.